 A change in temperature and kids pants that are suddenly 2 inches too short can only mean one thing (ok maybe 2).
-It’s fall and it’s time for another kid’s wardrobe refresh!
+It’s fall and it’s time for a kids fall clothing refresh!

 Did you catch my spring refresh guide?
 Same concept, warmer clothes.
 I like to do these sort-throughs during the transition seasons before Mother Nature gets really crazy.